Types of breast cancer: ER positive, HER2 positive and triple negative

 - The drug tamoxifen, taken by some women for up to five years after initial treatment for breast cancer, helps prevent recurrence by blocking the oestrogen receptors on breast cancer cells and preventing oestrogen from binding to them.

 - A class of drugs called aromatase inhibitors actually stops oestrogen production in post- menopausal women.
 These drugs cannot be taken by women who have not yet gone through menopause.

 HER2-positive breast cancer

 In about 20% of breast cancers, the cancer cells make too much of a protein known as HER2.
 These breast cancers tend to be much more aggressive and are fast-growing.

-For women with HER2-positive breast cancers the medicine trastuzumab has been shown to dramatically reduce the risk of recurrence.
+For women with HER2-positive breast cancers the drug trastuzumab has been shown to dramatically reduce the risk of recurrence.
 It is approved for NHS treatment for some people with early and advanced breast cancer.
 The drug lapatinib may also be used for metastatic breast cancer.

 Trastuzumab has far fewer immediate side effects than chemotherapy - there is usually no nausea or hair loss for example.
 However there is a small but real risk of heart damage and possible lung damage.
 Scientists are still studying how long women should take trastuzumab for the greatest benefit.
-Other medicines targeting the HER2 protein are also being developed.
+Other drugs targeting the HER2 protein are also being developed.

 Triple-negative breast cancer

 Some breast cancers - estimates range between 15% and 20% - are known as "triple negative" because they lack oestrogen and progesterone receptors and do not have too much of the HER2 protein.
 The majority of breast cancers associated with the breast cancer gene known as BRCA1 are triple negative.